ACAP Species Infographics

-The infographics have been designed to help inform the general public, including school learners, of the the threats faced by albatrosses and what is being and can be done to combat them.
-They serve to complement the more detailed and referenced ACAP Species Assessments, the concise and illustrated ACAP Species Summariesand the ACAP Photo Essay series.
+The infographics have been designed to help inform the general public, including school learners, of the the threats faced by albatrosses and petrels and what is being and can be done to combat them.
+They serve to complement the more detailed and referenced ACAP Species Assessments, the concise and illustrated ACAP Species Summaries and the ACAP Photo Essay series.

-It is planned to produce more infographics during the course of the year, including for the first ACAP-listed petrels.
+It is intended to produce more infographics during the course of this and next year, commencing with the Near Threatened Grey Petrel Procellaria cinerea, the first ACAP-listed petrel to be so treated.